aksnzhy/xlearn/doc/api_list.rst

          4 -- factorization machines (FM)
          5 -- field-aware factorization machines (FFM)

-  -x <metric>          :  The metric can be 'acc', 'prec', 'recall', 'f1', 'auc' (classification), and
+  -x <metric>          :  The metric can be 'acc', 'prec', 'recall', 'f1', 'auc' for classification, and
-                          'mae', 'mape', 'rmsd (rmse)' (regression).
-On defaurt, xLearn will not print any evaluation metric information.
+                          'mae', 'mape', 'rmsd (rmse)' for regression.
+On defaurt, xLearn will not print any evaluation metric information (only loss value).

   -p <opt_method>      :  Choose the optimization method, including 'sgd', adagrad', and 'ftrl'.
 On default,
-                          we use the adagrad optimization.
+                          we use the 'adagrad' optimization.

   -v <validate_file>   :  Path of the validation data file.
 This option will be empty by default,
-                          and in this way, the xLearn will not perform validation.
+                          and in this way, the xLearn will not perform validation process.

-  -m <model_file>      :  Path of the model checkpoint file.
-On default, the model file name will be.
+  -m <model_file>      :  Path of the model dump file.
+On default, the model file name is 'train_file' + '.model'.
-                          set to 'train_file' + '.model'.
                           If we set this value to 'none', the xLearn will not dump the model checkpoint after training.

   -t <txt_model_file>  :  Path of the txt model checkpoint file.
-On default, this option is empty
+On default, we do not set this option
                           and xLearn will not dump the txt model.
-For now, only the bias and linear term will dump to the txt model checkpoint file.
+For now, only the bias and linear term will be dump to the txt model file.

   -l <log_file>        :  Path of the log file.
-Using '/tmp/xlearn_log/' by default.
+Using '/tmp/xlearn_log.*' by default.

   -k <number_of_K>     :  Number of the latent factor used by fm and ffm tasks.
 Using 4 by default.
                           Note that, we will get the same model size when setting k to 1 and 4.